AndrewRBader/challenge-3/README.md

 2) we prepared datasets for analysis by cleaning missing/erroneous data
 3) we analyzed data with statistics and visualizations by selecting periods in which to identify arbitrage

+The answers to the challenge are in the crypto_arbitrage.ipynb in the starter code folder